endless-sky/endless-sky-wiki/wiki/SaveFiles.md

 ```

 This pilot's active missions.
-Normal missions are listed first.
-Then jobs, however, jobs are still listed as "mission"s here.
+Normal missions are listed first, then jobs.
+However, jobs are still listed as "mission"s here.

 ## Mission cargo and passengers